vedantpalit/Towards-Vision-Language-Mechanistic-Interpretability/README.md

 ## Citation

-If you find this work useful for your research, please cite this repository:
+If you find this work useful for your research, you can cite the paper at:

 ```bibtex
 @InProceedings{Palit_2023_ICCV,